kerstin-w/Travel-Africa/README.md

 ### About Page

 - The About Page gives, users information about the Travel Africa website.
-It introduces the users to the website.
-It also details the main purpose and the goal of the blog.
+It introduces users to the website.
+It also details the main purpose and goal of the blog.

 <img src="documentation/features/about.png" width="600px" style="margin: 20px;">